 Not all the hassles of squatting come from the landlord or the police.
-Some squatters have suffered at the hands of other people, both outside and inside squats.
-Don't be put off by this: if you go about things positively it is possible to create a community that's good to live in.
+It's only fair to say that some squatters have suffered at the hands of other people, both outside and inside squats.
+Don't be put off by this: if you go about things positively and start as you mean to go on, it is possible to create a community that's good to live in.

-If you open up a place and decide not to use it yourself, get in touch right away with local squatters, ASS or LSU.
-Someone else might want it.
-And don't just help yourself to pipes or whatever you need from a house unless its clearly unrepairable - otherwise you'll be depriving other homeless people of a squattable house.
+If you open up a flat or house and decide not to use it yourself, don't assume no one wants it.
+Get in touch right away with any local squatters, ASS or the LSU in London as people are always looking for empties to squat.

+Don't just help yourself to pipes or whatever you need from a house unless it clearly is totally unrepairable - otherwise you'll be depriving another homeless person of a squattable house.